 The study followed women who treated fibroids that caused heavy menstrual bleeding.
 Researchers compared two groups: those who’d had UFE and those who’d had hysterectomy.
 Women in both groups reported on their clinical results and on improvements in their overall quality of life.

-Here’s the great news: after 10 years, two thirds of the UFE patients had no need for a hysterectomy.
+Here’s the great news: after 10 years, two thirds of UFE patients didn’t need hysterectomies.
 That’s because their symptoms had resolved.
-Around 35% of the UFE women did go on to have a hysterectomy, but the rest of the women found relief without radical surgery.
-It should be noted that, even within the hysterectomy group, 17% of the women required follow-up surgical procedures.
+Around 35% of the women did go on to have a hysterectomy, but the rest found relief without radical surgery.
+And, even within the hysterectomy group, 17% of women required follow-up surgical procedures.